SARL: Label-Free Reinforcement Learning by Rewarding Reasoning Topology: Methodology

-where $\mathcal{M}$ is a text embedding model.
-In practice, we compute these embeddings with a lightweight external encoder so that reward construction does not interfere with the main rollout engine.
-Implementation details are provided in Appendix~\ref{app:step-embedding}.
+\paragraph{Step Extraction and Embedding.} We first extract the content of the <think> block and segment it into individual reasoning steps, where each step corresponds to a coherent sentence naturally delimited by the model's output formatting (e.g., \texttt{\textbackslash n\textbackslash n} for Qwen3-4B).
+Then, each step $s_t$ is mapped to a unit normalized embedding $\mathbf{e}_t \in \mathbb{R}^d$,

+where $\mathcal{M}$ is a separate text embedding model.\footnote{We use \texttt{Qwen/Qwen3-Embedding-0.6B} for all experiments.}

-\paragraph{Latent reasoning types.} Individual steps may differ in wording while still serving the same functional role.
-For example, two algebraic manipulations may appear lexically different but correspond to the same reasoning type.
-SARL captures this structure by clustering the step embeddings $\{\mathbf{e}_t\}_{t=1}^T$ into $K$ latent reasoning types,
+\paragraph{Latent reasoning functions.} A reasoning trajectory typically consists of multiple reasoning functions, such as planning, derivation, calculation, verification, correction, and others.
+Importantly, the same reasoning function may appear repeatedly at different positions within a single trajectory.
+For example, multiple calculation steps may occur throughout the reasoning process, each operating on different intermediate quantities while serving the same functional role.
+SARL clusters the step embeddings $\{\mathbf{e}_t\}_{t=1}^T$ into $K$ latent reasoning functions,

-Each node $v_k$ corresponds to one cluster of semantically similar steps, and we use $z_t \in \{1,\ldots,K\}$ to denote the cluster assignment of step $s_t$.
+Each node $v_k$ represents one latent reasoning function shared by steps that perform similar operations, and we use $v(s_t) \in \mathcal{V}$ to denote the node assigned to step $s_t$.
 Clustering is performed independently for each response.
 We consider both KMeans and HDBSCAN for this step; the specific settings and the regimes in which each choice is more suitable are discussed in Appendix~\ref{app:hdbscan}.

-\paragraph{Reasoning transitions.} The edge set $\mathcal{E}$ captures transitions between reasoning types.
-We add an undirected edge $(v_i, v_j) \in \mathcal{E}$ whenever two consecutive steps $s_t$ and $s_{t+1}$ belong to different clusters, namely when $z_t = i \neq j = z_{t+1}$.
-Repeated transitions between the same pair of reasoning types contribute only one edge.
+\paragraph{Reasoning transitions.} The edge set $\mathcal{E}$ captures transitions between reasoning functions.
+We add an undirected edge $(v(s_t), v(s_{t+1})) \in \mathcal{E}$ whenever two consecutive steps map to different nodes, i.e., $v(s_t) \neq v(s_{t+1})$.
+Repeated transitions between the same pair of reasoning functions contribute only one edge.
 We use an undirected graph because the reward is intended to measure structural organization and connectivity rather than directional control flow.